adeerkhan/chathousediffusion/README.md

 ## Quick start

-We've implemented a ui for ChatHouseDiffusion and you can directly use it.
+We've implemented a UI for ChatHouseDiffusion and you can use it directly.
+(This environment has been tested and works on Windows 10 with Python 3.10)

 1. Install relative packages.